Montgomery goes 6 strong innings, Yankees beat Rays 3-1

 Chapman had an eventful ninth, including a visit by a trainer.
 Austin Meadows reached on shortstop Gleyber Torres’ error, but Sánchez later threw out the Rays DH attempting to advance to second.
 The lefty also walked one and struck out one.

+Boone said Chapman has a little soreness in a nail but is fine.

 Judge started in right field after being rested Sunday and hit a first-pitch, first-inning solo homer off Luis Patiño (1-1).
-Judge, who entered with two hits in his previous 24 at-bats, has been dealing with what manager Aaron Boone is calling “lower leg stuff.”
+Judge, who entered with two hits in his previous 24 at-bats, has been dealing with what Boone is calling “lower leg stuff.”

+“I’d tried to get something going in the first inning and I was happy to do it,” Judge said.
+“I kind of feel like Montgomery rode that.
+He had a strong outing.
+He was impressive today.”

 Sánchez made it 3-1 with his shot in the seventh off Josh Fleming.
-It was his second homer in three games after a career-high tying 18-game homerless streak.
+It was his second homer in three games after a career-high-tying 18-game homerless streak.

 Mike Zunino connected on a 472-foot solo drive in the third for the Rays.
 It was the fourth longest homer in MLB this season, behind Yermin Mercedes (485 feet), Ronald Acuña Jr. (481 feet) and Marcell Ozuna (479 feet).